cahirwpz/mimiker/README.md

 ## Where we are

 Mimiker is a real-time operating system.
 The kernel is preemptible and our mutexes support priority inheritance.
-We minimize work done in interupt context by delegating it to interrupt threads instead of running it using soft interrupts.
+We minimize work done in interrupt context by delegating it to interrupt threads instead of running it using soft interrupts.